zcash/librustzcash/README.md

 ### Testing

-Use `cargo test` to test the code in this repository.
+Use `cargo test --release --all-features` to test the code in this repository before merging.